Finture/Flowee-BPMS-Docs/content/user-guide/runtime-container-integration/tomcat.md

 # JNDI Bindings

-To use the JNDI Bindings for Camunda 7 Services on Apache Tomcat you have to add the file `META-INF/context.xml` to your process application and add the following ResourceLinks ([Tomcat 9](http://tomcat.apache.org/tomcat-9.0-doc/config/context.html#Resource_Links), [Tomcat 10.1](https://tomcat.apache.org/tomcat-10.1-doc/config/context.html#Resource_Links)):
+To use the JNDI Bindings for Flowee BPMS Services on Apache Tomcat you have to add the file `META-INF/context.xml` to your process application and add the following ResourceLinks ([Tomcat 9](http://tomcat.apache.org/tomcat-9.0-doc/config/context.html#Resource_Links), [Tomcat 10.1](https://tomcat.apache.org/tomcat-10.1-doc/config/context.html#Resource_Links)):

 ```xml
 <Context>